A Non-Perturbative Definition of the Standard Models: Definitions of Terminology and Discussions based on Anomalies

 Consider a 4+1D slab of the local bosonic lattice model described by $ \hat H_1 +\hat H_2 +\hat H_3$.
-We have shown that there exists a boundary interaction, that allows us to gap out the boundary Weyl fermions (without inducing a boundary 3+1D topological order) on one of the surfaces of the slab.
-In this case, the 4+1D slab becomes a 3+1D \emph{local bosonic} lattice model that realized a 3+1D dynamical $\Spin(10)$ gauge theory coupled to Weyl fermions in the 16-dimensional spinor representation.
+In the main text, based on the complete classification of 't Hooft anomaly of the group $G={{(\Spin(5) \times \Spin(10))}/{\Z_2^f}}$ (in \eqn{eq:SpinSpinN} and \eqn{topinv}), we have shown that there exists a boundary interaction, that allows us to gap out the boundary Weyl fermions (without inducing a boundary 3+1D topological order \cite{Wang:2017loc}) on one of the surfaces of the slab.
+In this case, the 4+1D slab, with a \emph{finite} width in the extra dimension, indeed becomes a 3+1D \emph{local bosonic} lattice model that realizes a 3+1D dynamical $\Spin(10)$ gauge theory coupled to Weyl fermions in the 16-dimensional spinor representation.